9th May 2026: The Track is Officially Open!

 December 2025 – Final Revised Design Approved

-East Suffolk Council approved revised plans, allowing for a more challenging track layout.
+East Suffolk Council approved revised plans for a more challenging layout.

 January 2024 – Initial Planning Application